Skip to main content

 Loop variable

-The loop variable gives you metadata about the current iteration:
+Inside a loop, the loop variable gives you metadata about the current iteration:

 PropertyTypeDescription